Sign in

 Author: Elliott Garber, DVM

-Picture this: You’re scrolling through social media when you spot one of those impossibly cute “fluffy cow” photos.
-You know the ones.
-Those shaggy Highland cattle with their adorable bangs and long horns that make your heart melt instantly.
+Picture this: you’re scrolling through social media when you spot one of those impossibly cute “fluffy cow” photos.
+Those shaggy highland cattle with their adorable bangs and long horns that make your heart melt instantly.

 You think to yourself, “I need one of those on my farm!”

-Then you start looking into prices, and reality hits like a freight train.
+Then you start looking into prices, and reality hits.

-So, how much is a Highland cow?
+So, how much is a highland cow?
 The short answer might shock you: anywhere from a couple thousand dollars to well over $50,000, with some exceptional animals reaching six figures.
-Yes, you read that right.
 The same price as a luxury car or even a house down payment.

 Why Highland Cows Are So Expensive: Price Factors Explained